psychosophonis/knowautonomy/roughnotes.md

 This was a good start.
 I still think wordpress was a good abtraction for an academic journal.
 It needed some tweaking and perhaps an adherence to the form of a traditional journal meant I built complexity into the form that made it more difficult for others to work on the mundane technical stuff that needed to be done.
 The real mistake was that the academic journal was a shitty abstraction for a system of networked knowledge production, for intellectual expression, and community.
 This is the crux of this diatribe about feral abstraction.

 For the past 3 years or so FCJ has felt like a beast that required serving and part of a machine that required endless servicing.
 I have feared impending issues reaching editorial completion just as I knew my fellow managing editors had feared the issues' delivery - and quite rightly - the work was enormous and increasing as the demands to publish meant writing had become secondary to publishing, publishing had become secondary to instituional and professional audit, moreover community had been suffocated out, reading had been abstracted out completely (because you can't measure it) so finding reviewers who would deliver was tough.
 We increasingly felt like the journal had become 'a publishing service' for time poor academics.
 Moreover sometimes it felt that as independent community publication we were for many a second or third option - this seemed more true following the arbitrary journal rankings circus took hold - a better example of the inanity of audit culture I am yet to see (dumber than naplan).
 Of course many who succesfully published with us did so in dedication to the project itself- for these people the journal remained or was worth fighting for as an outlet of intellectual expression and/or community.
 The editorial and managerial weight of producing the journal however meant that it struggled to serve these people well in the face of other demands.
 Moreover we were working completely voluntarily and indpendently without institutional support.
 Which is fine if the journal is serving your (meaning my) needs as well - for me this meant the potential for playing with new forms of knowledge production and intellectual expression _as_ intellectual expression and the basis for community.
-Of course it provided other things ... esteem and the minor pirvelidge of remaining engaged with academia depsite and in service of my precarious employment.
+Of course it provided other things ... minor esteem and the privelidge of remaining engaged with academia depsite and in service of my precarious employment - but thats never been a very good abstraction of my affect, nor is it a good abstraction in service of intellectual expression or community.

-reading had become secondary to writing, purposelessness
+One of the other things that happened was that increasingly the development of infrastructures around open access publishing shifted from experimenting with novel forms and potentialities of openness - of an intellectual commons - to once of competing with (the corporate publishing industry and with other publications) and for the network effect in pursuing citations (a weird abstraction of reading).
+Time potentially spent between issues working on novel abstractions of knowledge production afforded by my lovely open source and content management system wa spent trying to build plugins to meet the demnds of the next best greatest metadata standard, or the metadata standards of open access repositories, or of corporate or institutional indexers.
+If I denied that development citations would be sacrificed, the standing of the journal would slip, and so on and so on.
+While fundamentally opposed to audit culture we seemd completely indebted to its demands as an 'academic journal'.
 We were using the network - this agile, indeterminate, open beast to 'occupy' a shitty feral industrial abstraction which had already abstracted away intellectual expression and community (many society journals had long ago given over their intellectual capital to publishing houses) as the means to refactor and explore new abstractions for community and intellectual expression (as the fibreculture mailing list serendipitously did).
 In occupying that feral abstraction we've been pushing shit up hill trying to reaasert the journal as a useful abstraction for intellectual expression and community.

+This leads to platform bias.
+Increasingly it seemed the Open Journal System (OJS) made all of that stuff really easy.
+The demand to move to it was and is still great.
+Having transitioned one other journal to it - I'd rather stab myself in the eye than do that - needless to say affect plays a part here.
+OJS embeds logics and hierarchies of traditional academic journal production deep in its terribly convoluted code base - while OJS is open source, its source is completely lacking in agility or openness.
+While wordpress begins with a simple basic abstraction (posts and pages) and everthing else builds from there OJS attempts to abstract all of the publishing industries' and logics' - meaning there is realistically and without much hacking around only one form of journal that can be produced with it, one form of journal article - it would free FCJ from the demands of meeting those aformentioned metdata requirements, it would be good for citations.
+We would be thoroughly entrained in the with the 'political economies of the publishing industry' -  we'd have completely *occupied* the academic journal...it'll be great *for* the journal, for its standing, its esteem.
+It will ensure we have a 'futurity with purpose'....right?

+The problem is the the 'academic journal' was an abstraction employed as the basis for maintianing an outlet for intellectual expression and community right?
+Not for counting citations, or for institutional and corporate indexing, not for the open extraction of its counting of its citation data - but rather the open development of its knowledge and community.
+In my experience the former is not a function of the latter.
+In part this is actually not a war on OJS in preference of WP (although I'm happy to go to war) - its an argument that technology is not the root of the problem - the abstraction is and replacing one tech for another won't lead to a refactoring of the underlying and feral absraction.
+Neither will 'occupying' the abstraction via technology.
+That was my mistake with wordpress...
+FCJ should have been an academic blog, not a journal.
+That would have been one way to test a novel abstraction...I kind of killed that potential by trying to make the Journal and Journal and abstrcation that was already broken/zombified.

+reading had become secondary to writing, purposelessness

 Tech as the wrong abstraction for journal problems. open access as the wrong abstraction for acadmeic freedom.